9health/test_netlist/README.md

 * Replace 1 symbol in the test inverter schematic.
 * Include `klib.spice` file in the test inverter schematic.
 * Change type of symbols from subcircuit to primitive
+* Add the current director to the `xschemrc` file.

 # How to run